Universal properties of dipolar Bose polarons in two dimensions: Introduction

+In this sense, the two-dimensional dipolar system in the absence of an impurity shows a universal behaviour of its ground state properties with respect to the polarization angle of the dipoles for surprisingly large values of the gas parameter~\cite{SanchezBaena2022}.
+That is, when dipoles are tilted with respect to the perpendicular direction of the plane and the DDI changes, the scaled energy $E m a^2/ N \hbar^2$, scaled pair-distribution function $g(\vec{r}/a)$ and condensate fraction depend only on the gas parameter $x=n a^2$.
+This is the case even in the ultra-correlated regime ($x \sim 100$).
+In this sense, this is a similar universality to the one presented in Ref.~\cite{durst24} for a Rydberg impurity, where its absorption spectra for several Rydberg interactions (for different values of the principal quantum number) is the same as long as $x=n a^3$ is kept constant.

-In this work we study the ground-state properties of a dipolar polaron immersed in a two-dimensional dipolar medium, where all particles (the impurity and the ones in the bath) are polarized along the same direction in space.
+In light of this unexpected universal behaviour displayed by the bulk system, we address the question of whether this anomalous universality translates to the polaron properties once an impurity is introduced into the system.
+For that, we compute the quasiparticle properties (polaron energy, quasiparticle residue and effective mass) of the repulsive Bose polaron as a function of the polarization angle of the dipoles for different values of the gas parameter of the bulk, reaching up to the very strongly correlated regime.
+We do so by means of the Diffusion Monte Carlo (DMC) method.
+We set all particles (the impurity and the ones in the bath) polarized along the same direction in space.
 The dipolar interaction depends on the angle $\alpha$ formed by the polarization field and the $z$-axis, and the dipolar strength $C_{dd}$.
 Denoting by I and B the impurity and a background atom, respectively, the dipolar interaction reads

 where $\sigma, \sigma'\in\{I,B\}$.
 In this expression $\mathbf{r}_{i j}=\mathbf{r}_i-\mathbf{r}_j$ is the in-plane relative position vector between any pair of atoms, while $r_ {ij}=|{\bf r}_i - {\bf r}_j|$ and $\theta_{ij}$ are the corresponding distance and relative orientation angle, respectively, as shown in Fig.~\ref{fig:Cover}.
 Furthermore, $C_{dd}^{\sigma\sigma'}=6\pi\hbar^{2}\sqrt{d_ {\sigma}d_{\sigma'}}/\mu^{\sigma\sigma'}$, with $d_{\sigma} = m_{\sigma} C_{dd}^{\sigma\sigma}/ (12 \pi \hbar^2)$ the corresponding dipolar length, and $\mu^{\sigma\sigma'} = m_{\mathrm{\sigma}}m_{\mathrm{\sigma'}}/(m_{\mathrm{\sigma}}+m_ {\mathrm{\sigma'}})$ the reduced mass between two atoms.
 The expression in Eq.~(\ref{eq:V12}) shows that the dipolar interaction is anisotropic and depends on both the polarisation angle $\alpha$ and the interaction strength $C_{dd}$, both of which determine the scattering length.
 The opposite is also true, namely, that a given a set of particles feel a different dipolar interaction when either $\alpha$ or the scattering length is changed.